dyno/dyno.github.io/_posts/2014-04-05-kernel-memory-layout.md

 - post
 ---

-How kernel is layouted in memory and in dump file?
-In this post I'd like to locate `init_task` which is the "Initial task structure" to understand how the _crash utility_, _volatility_ and other tools work. (`linux_banner` is another well known anchor you can try.)
+How does the kernel layout in memory and in dump file?
+Let's do some experiment to understand how the [_crash utility_](http://people.redhat.com/anderson/crash_whitepaper/), [_volatility_](https://github.com/volatilityfoundation/volatility/wiki) and other memory forensics tools work.

 ---